jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 * Avoid loading the `emscripten.h` headers
 * Replace `emscripten_set_main_loop` with a traditional infinite loop

-We can now compile the above code into WebAssembly with Emscripten/emcc *and* native executables with regular gcc.
+With these changes, we can compile the above code into WebAssembly with Emscripten/emcc **and** native executables with gcc.
 Here's what it looks like running as a Windows app:

 ![](/img/posts/emscripten_sdl_2_0_mingw_sample.png)

+That's the end of Lesson 2!
+Next time we'll look at [Emscripten Loops]({% post_url 2019-12-03-webassembly-emscripten-loops %})